oktadev/okta-kong-origin-example/README.md

     name=oidc \
     config.client_id=<client id> \
     config.client_secret=<client secret> \
-    config.discovery=<issuer>/.well-known/openid-configuration
+    config.discovery=<okta base url>/oauth2/default/.well-known/openid-configuration
 ```

-This command configures the Kong OIDC plugin to connect to the Okta OIDC application you setup earlier.
+This command configures the Kong OIDC plugin to connect to the Okta OIDC application you set up earlier.
+Here's where
+you'll need the `client_id`, `client_secret` and your Okta base url (`https://dev-xxxx.okta.com`)

 ### Action!

-If all has gone well to this point, you have a Docker container running the Kong API Gateway and this Spring Boot
+If all has gone well to this point, you have a Docker container running the Kong API Gateway and another running the
-application.
-Further, Kong is configured with the oidc plugin connected to Okta and to proxt requests to the Spring
+Spring Boot application.
+Further, Kong is configured with the oidc plugin connected to Okta and to proxy requests to
-Boot app once you've authenticated.
-The Spring Boot app is *not* accessible directly from your host machine, but only
+the Spring Boot app once you've authenticated.
+The Spring Boot app is *not* accessible directly from your host
-from within the Docker container by Kong.
+machine, but only from within the Docker container by Kong.

 Browse to: `http://localhost:8000`